yesodweb/yesodweb.com-content/blog/2012/9/caching-fd.md

 ## open() and close()

 If `PartOfFile` is specified,
-the `sendfile` function calls open(), sendfile() repeatedly if necessary, and close().
+the `sendfile` function calls `open()`, `sendfile()` repeatedly if necessary, and `close()`.
 When I implemented the simple-sendfile package,
-I noticed that open() and close() should also be eliminated.
+I noticed that `open()` and `close()` should also be eliminated.
 For this, we should cache file descriptors.

-Caching file descriptors should work as follows:
+Caching file descriptors works as follows:
-If a client requests to send a file, a file descriptor is opened.
-And if another client requests the same file shortly, the file descriptor is reused.
+If a client requests that a file be sent, a file descriptor is opened.
+And if another client requests the same file shortly thereafter, the file descriptor is reused.
 At a later time, the file descriptor is closed if no Haskell thread uses it.

-Sounds easy?
-Unfortunately I had no idea on how to safely cache file descriptors.
+Sound easy?
+Unfortunately, I had no idea on how to safely cache file descriptors.
 It seems to me that it is difficult to ensure that no Haskell thread uses a file descriptor when closing it.

-Typical tactics for this case is reference counter.
+A typical tactic for this case is reference counter.
-But I was not sure that I could implement robust mechanism for reference counter.
+But I was not sure that I could implement a robust mechanism for a reference counter.
 What happens if a Haskell thread is killed for unexpected reasons?
-If we fails to decrement its reference counter, the file descriptor leaks.
+If we fail to decrement its reference counter, the file descriptor leaks.

-Andreas motivated me to consider this issue again by pointing out that the performance bottleneck of Warp is open()/close().
-I have thought this over one month and all necessary pieces got together suddenly.
+Andreas motivated me to consider this issue again by pointing out that the performance bottleneck of Warp is `open()`/`close()`.
+I thought this over for a month and all the necessary pieces came together suddenly.

 ## The timeout manager of Warp

-I implemented a cache mechanism for file descriptor based on Warp's timeout.
+I implemented a cache mechanism for file descriptor based on Warp's timeout system.
-So, let me explain Warp's timeout first.
+So, let me explain how Warp's timeouts work first.
-For security reasons, Warp kills a Haskell thread, which communicates with a client, if the client keeps quiet for a while (30 seconds by default).
+For security reasons, Warp kills a Haskell thread, which communicates with a client, if the client does not send a significant amount of data for a specified period (30 seconds by default).
-I think that the hearts of Warp's timeout are two:
+I think that the heart of Warp's timeout system is the following two points:

 - Double `IORef`s
 - Safe swap and merge algorithm

 Suppose that status of connections is described as `Active` and `Inactive`.
-To clean up inactive connections, a dedicated Haskell thread, say timeout manager, repeatedly looks into status of each connection.
+To clean up inactive connections, a dedicated Haskell thread, called the timeout manager, repeatedly inspects the status of each connection.
 If status is `Active`, the timeout manager turns it to `Inactive`.
 If `Inactive`, the timeout manager kills its associated Haskell thread.